Greater Toronto Area's Trusted

 EMPLOYMENT CONTRACTS

-Issues related to the negotiation, formation, interpretation, and enforcement of employment contracts, including terms and conditions of employment, non-compete clauses, non-solicitation agreements, and restrictive covenants.
+Negotiation, formation, interpretation, and enforcement of employment contracts, including terms and conditions of employment, non-compete clauses, non-solicitation agreements, and restrictive covenants.

 Wrongful Dismissal